novusengine/NovusCore/Installing.md

 ## Part 2: Building the Server from source.

-1.Clone the NovusCore repository from Github using git or a program like Github Desktop.
-(Recommended as it is easier to update in the future)
+1.Clone the NovusCore repository from Github using git or a program like Github Desktop (Recommended as it is easier to update in the future) **OR** Download the NovusCore repository from Github as a zip file and extract it.

-	*OR*

-	Download the NovusCore repository from Github as a zip file and extract it.

 2. Open CMake.